-Celina McEwen is a researcher in the anthropology and sociology of education with close to 20 years of experience in universities in France and Australia.
+Celina McEwen is a researcher in the anthropology and sociology of education who has worked in universities in France and Australia.
 She currently manages and conducts research on the Australian Research Council funded project “Leadership Diversity through Relational Intersectionality in Australia” led by Prof Carl Rhodes (UTS), Prof Alison Pullen (Macquarie) and Dr Helena Liu (UTS).

 Her work spans the fields of professional, higher, and community education, with two particular interests in i) the construction of professional practices and ii) intersectional diversity.
 These interests and work have resulted in the development, in collaboration with Franziska Trede, of the concept of 'deliberate professional' and its associated 'pedagogy of deliberateness' as a way of reconciling critical thinking, participation and responsibility in professional practice and professional education.